oracle/bpftune/FEATURE_PLAN.md

  - bpftune reports what changes were made to tunables on exit as a kind of summarization mode.

+### Rollback mode

+ - If run with "-R" (rollback), sysctl changes will be undone, so the user can explore what auto-tuning is done without making long-term changes.

 ### Packaging
  - added a "make pkg" target which creates rpm
  - set up other/bpftune for ol8 builds

 ### add support for aarch64/older kernels
-- Add legacy kprobe support also as this will be needed for aarch64 which does not yet have BPF trampoline; legacy also needed for older kernels that do not have fentry/fexit or iterators.
+- Add legacy kprobe support also as this will be needed for aarch64 which did not get BPF trampoline until 6.5; legacy is needed for older kernels that do not have fentry/fexit or iterators.
 Added "bpftune -S" support that auto-detects level of support provided, and legacy tuners are used if full support is not possible.